Nowadays, many couples find themselves caring for both their children and their aging parents, “sandwiching” them between caregiving

 - Keep a list of Social Security numbers and online passwords handy, but secure.

-- Complete medical care proxies and living wills for all family members of legal age.
-Otherwise, medical privacy laws will deny you access to patient information and prevent you from making decisions regarding their care.
+- Make sure medical care proxies and living wills for all family members of legal age are completed and in place.
+Otherwise, medical privacy laws will deny you access to your family member’s patient information and prevent you from making decisions regarding their care.

 - File contact information for doctors, suppliers, schools, etc. in an easily accessible location.